-The new wing will be a handsome addition to the complex that compromises the Center; together, Cohen-Lasry House, the Rose Library, the Chaifetz Jakubowitz Garden, the Freedman Courtyard and the Colin Flug Wing, will constitute a mini campus oriented toward Clark’s main quad.
+The Colin Flug Graduate Study Wing is a handsome addition to the complex that comprises the Center; together, Cohen-Lasry House, the Rose Library, the Chaifetz Jakubowitz Garden, the Freedman Courtyard and the Colin Flug Wing constitute a mini campus oriented towards Clark’s main quad.
 The Siff Exhibition space will eventually become an accessible entrance lobby.
-A major gift from the Strassler family will fund compact shelving adequate for holding more than 10,000 volumes.
-Stephen Corman (in memory of Betsy Corman), Lisa ’82 and Michael ’81 Leffell, Susan Rein along with the family and friends (in memory of Herbert Rein), Erica Rhine ’67, and Al Tapper donated offices that will each seat four students.
+A major gift from the Strassler family funded compact shelving adequate for holding more than 10,000 volumes.
+Stephen Corman (in memory of Betsy Corman), Lisa ’82 and Michael ’81 Leffell, Susan Rein along with the family and friends (in memory of Herbert Rein), Erica Rhine ’67, and Al Tapper donated offices that seat four students.
 Rosalie Rose (in memory of Sidney Rose) and many others responded enthusiastically to the project with contributions in honor of Founding Director Professor Debórah Dwork.
 A garden, in memory of Betsy Corman, reminds us that following death and destruction, there is rebirth.

 The Colin Flug Wing is a cornerstone in the next phase of the Strassler Center’s growth and development.
 It serves as a physical manifestation of the innovative scholarship and pioneering research that has kept the Strassler Center in the vanguard of the Holocaust and Genocide Studies field.